 The Florida Grasshopper Sparrow is restricted to the dry prairie ecosystem of central and south Florida.
 One of four subspecies of Grasshopper Sparrows in North America, the Florida Grasshopper Sparrow does not migrate, living here year round.
 Perhaps the most endangered bird in the continental US, few people have seen or even heard of it.

 What's the difference between Florida Grasshopper Sparrows and other Grasshopper Sparrows?
-Click here for an interesting blog post on this oft-asked question.
+Click here for an interesting article on this oft-asked question.

 The Florida Grasshopper Sparrow nests in spring (April-July) on the ground, under palmettos or in grass lumps.
 The female lays 3-5 eggs, and young fledge within 9 to 10 days.
-The male sings from a low perch to defend territory--about the only time they are readily visible--and helps raise the young.
+The male sings from a low perch to defend territory—about the only time they are readily visible--and helps raise the young.
 Diet includes seeds and invertebrates.
-It is thought that most individuals live their entire lives within a few miles of their birth place.
+It is thought that most individuals live their entire lives within a few miles of their place of birth.

-Despite this understanding of their habitat requirements, sparrow populations have declined on all three conservation lands where they remain, with 2011 reporting the lowest counts in history on all areas.
-Suspected reasons for the decline include suboptimal habitat management, fire ants killing flightless chicks, diseases, and genetic problems.
+Despite much understanding of their habitat requirements, sparrow populations have declined on all three conservation lands where they remain, with 2016 reporting the lowest counts in history.
+Unfortunately, reasons for the decline are unknown but suspects include suboptimal habitat management, fire ants and other predators destroying nests, diseases, and genetic problems.

 The Florida Grasshopper Sparrow Working Group is composed of managers of properties the sparrows occupy, researchers, federal and state wildlife agencies and Audubon.
-The group's short-term emphasis: manage the sparrows' habitat to the best standard possible.
+The group’s short-term emphasis: manage the sparrows’ habitat to the best standard possible.
 The essential longer-term need is to mount an intensive research effort examining threats like disease, genetics, and fire ants, which is being funded principally by the Florida Fish and Wildlife Conservation Commission.
 The USFWS now is funding several captive breeding efforts, and other partners, including Audubon, are contributing funds and manpower to cooperative efforts.

 Hope on Public Lands